 i.
 PP1 production

-PP1 can be produced at a chosen rate from the right hand side (PP1-production slider), this is to show PP1 from the rest of the cell entering our specific segment of the cell.
-Furthermore, PP1 can leave from the right hand side also.
-However if it leaves from the top right, for example, it will appear.
+PP1 can be produced at a user-chosen rate from the right-side of the world (PP1-production slider).
+This is in simulation of PP1 from the rest of the cell entering our specific segment.
+Continuing this simulation, PP1 which encounters the right wall of the world is lost to the rest of the cell and so is removed in the simulation.

-in the bottom rigii.
-Initial-PP1 This is to represent if one PP1 leaves this part of the cell, another will probably enter from the rest of the cell.
+Although a similar system could be implemented for PP1 which encounters the upper and lower walls, we can simply assume that an equal number of molecules are lost to an equivalent segment above/below as enter the current segment.
+Thus, if a molecule of any kind encounters the top/bottom wall it will re-appear at the opposite wall (bottom/top respectively).

+ii.
+Initial-PP1

-The number of PP1 setup initially in the cytoplasm is controlled by the initial-PP1 slider, these are then placed at random.
+The number of PP1 setup initially in the cytoplasm is controlled by the initial-PP1 slider, these are then placed at a set of random co-ordinates inside the cytoplasm.

 iii.
 Initial-SecB

-The initial number of secB proteins, which are shown as green keys, can be controlled by the initial-SecB slider.
-PP1 must bind to these proteins before they are allowed to enter the sec gate at the membrane.
+The initial number of secB proteins (shown as green keys) can be controlled by the initial-SecB slider.
+PP1 must bind to these proteins before they are allowed to enter the sec gate and become transported at the membrane.

 The secB proteins cannot enter the periplasm.